cgx/chosen/README.md

 ### Fork Changes

-I've forked this project to render Chosen dropdown on page body, allowing Chosen to be used inside areas with `overflow:hidden`.
-This problem is very common, as you can see on [Issue #86](https://github.com/harvesthq/chosen/issues/86), but fixing it is not so easy.
+I was looking for better integration of Chosen with Twitter Bootstrap.
+I found the solution from two forks:

-### Fork ToDo
+ * https://github.com/gil/chosen : this fork will render chosen dropdown on page body, fixing display of dropdowns inside modals.

-* Teste it more, with different customization options.
+ * https://github.com/andriijas/chosen-bootstrap-fontawesome : this fork replaces sprites with Fontawesome, an fantastic font build for Bootstrap.

-* Prototype version.
-Only jQuery for now!
+This fork is simply a merge of the two forks.

 ### Chosen Credits